 - Escape from the Medicare Part D “donut hole.”
 The donut hole will be back with a vengeance.
 Before the ACA, Medicare enrollees had to pay the full cost of their medications while they were in the donut hole.
-In 2017, while in the donut hole, seniors pay just 40 percent of the cost of brand-name drugs, and 51 percent of the cost of generic drugs.
+In 2020, seniors don’t have to pay more than 25 percent of the cost of their medications while in the donut hole.
 Without the ACA, they’ll be back to paying 100 percent.

 - Decreased Medicare spending.
-With repeal, Medicare spending is projected to increase by $802 billion over the next decade.
+Without the ACA, Medicare spending is projected to increase by $802 billion over the next decade.
 The result will be higher premiums, copays, deductibles and coinsurance for Medicare beneficiaries.
-Medicare premiums increased this year, but the impact would be even more significant in future years, if the ACA is repealed.

 - Medicare’s annual wellness visit for all beneficiaries.
-It’s available now as a result of the ACA, but would disappear if the ACA were repealed.
+It’s available now as a result of the ACA, but would disappear if the ACA is overturned.

 - Prescription drug coverage.
-Some health plans will be sold without prescription drug coverage, or with coverage for only generic drugs.
-It might sound fine – until you actually get sick and need prescriptions.
+Before the ACA, there was a trend in the individual market towards health plans that didn’t include prescription drugs or that only covered generics.
+Medications are expensive, and not covering them was a good way to hold down costs and keep premiums low.
+That might sound fine – until you actually get sick and need prescriptions.
 For example, there aren’t any MS drugs that cost less than $50,000/year, which is a bit of a stretch if your health plan doesn’t cover medications.

 - Maternity care.
-Most health plans in the individual market won’t cover maternity care.
+Most health plans in the individual market won’t cover maternity care if the ACA is overturned.
 In many states, you won’t have any options for plans with maternity coverage if you don’t have access to an employer-sponsored plan.